 Apart from local and global overland travelling, I’ve been a part of building (from plans) a Roberts 28′ Motor Sailor and launched ‘Naiad’ in the Hawkesbury River (NSW).

-Motored Naiad to Sydney for work and to finish her fit-out, which took over 4 years (on top of the initial 5+years to launch).
+Motored Naiad to Sydney for work and to finish her fit-out, which took another 4 years, on top of the initial 5-plus years to launch.
 Set sail bound for Brisbane (Queensland), meandering up the coast for 6 months and also lived up and down the coast for years.

 During this time, we extended Naiad to 34′ and lived on her for 20 years in total, until deciding we needed a bigger boat.

-In 2008, we flew to the US to buy a Catalina 47′ and after only looking at 3, settled on ‘Reality’, which was already hauled out and winterised in Long Island (NY).
+Flying to USA in 2008 to buy a Catalina 47′, after only looking at 3, we settled on ‘Reality’ – already hauled out and winterised in Long Island (NY).

-After trucking Reality to Miami by road, fitting her out for ocean passages, we finally set sail down the Miami River and onto Florida.
-From buying Reality, fitting her out, and finally leaving the US took 3 months – we left on the last day of my 90-day visa!
+After trucking Reality to Miami by road, a fit-out for ocean passages, we finally set sail down the Miami River and then Florida, which took 3 months rom buying Reality to leaving the US.

-I love the sea and always feel at peace on the water; especially during night watches, when a backdrop of a million stars kiss the horizon, fusing everything together – magic!
+I love the sea and always feel at peace on the water; especially during night watches, when a backdrop of a million stars kiss the horizon, fusing the world together – magic!